The sissy squat is a quad exercise that’s hit it big of late.

 1. Kneeling Sissy Squat

-The kneeling sissy squat is an excellent variation if you’re new to sissy squatting because it allows you to strengthen the same muscles as the regular sissy squat from a kneeling position, which gives you a more stable base and minimizes the balance required to perform the exercise.
+The kneeling sissy squat is an excellent alternative if you’re new to sissy squatting because it allows you to strengthen the same muscles as the regular sissy squat from a kneeling position, which gives you a more stable base and minimizes the balance required to perform the exercise.

 2. Banded Sissy Squat